GHopperMSK/schedule-manager/README.md

-# Schedule Manager
+# EventHub

 > If you want to add a video clip on your web site you don't usually want to create your own video hosting.
 Just upload the video on [YouTube](youtube.com) and *integrate it*.
 If you want to add a form/questionnaire just use [Google Forms](https://www.google.com/forms/about/) and *integrate it*.
 If you want to add a map just create whatever you want on [Google Maps](maps.google.com) and *integrate it*.
 If you want to add ad just integrate ad network of your choice.
+>
-> Why this approach can't be applied to schedules?!
+> Why this approach can't be applied to calendars?!

-Many institutions have their schedule which the customers are interested in.
+Many institutions have their calendars which the customers are interested in.
 Swimming pools, libraries, theatres, schools, etc. People want to have them in order to be aware and manage their own time.

 Yes, most institutions have a web site or, at least, a social network account.
 In the best case they provide schedule as a pretty document which you can download and print out.
 In the worst case it is just a text announcement.